top of page

 Mount Kinabalu site map

 The route is well marked and signposted and the steepness is mostly reasonable, except for the last sections near the summit.
 The entire journey is 8.72 km, with a compulsory stop about 3/4 up the mountain at Laban Rata where all climbers must stay overnight.
 Usually, the climb starts at the headquarter Timpohon Gate (Pintu Timpohon) at 1.982 km altitude just before dawn at around 7 am, reaching Laban Rata around noon time.
 The following morning, one starts at around 2 am and reach the summit just before 6 am to catch watching sunrise from Low's peak.
 The second day of the journey is tough: the route is narrow, rough, rocky, slippery, windy and dark.
-The price is the above picture of Low's peak, named after Sir Hugh Low, then British administrator of Perak who made the first documented climb to Mount Kinabalu in 1851 CE.
+The price is the above picture of the iconic Low's peak, named after Sir Hugh Low, then British administrator of Perak who made the first documented climb to Mount Kinabalu in 1851 CE.

 There are porters and stops (pondok) with oxygen tanks in the last section for those who are not as athletic.
 Many people do suffer from altitude sickness during the hike as the altitude is more than 3 km at the final stretch.
 Once one reaches the summit, one must return and stay in Laban Rata for another night before making the full descent.
 This is a new requirement.